P4R4D0X-HACKS/Rust-Learning/Day2/Readme.md

 Overview

-This document provides a comprehensive analysis of the given Rust code, covering fundamental data types, compound data structures, and their usage within the context of the main and compound_datatypes functions.
-Scalar Data Types

 Rust offers several primitive data types to represent different kinds of values.
 The code demonstrates the following:
 Integer Types